Electric Dipole Moments in the Minimal Scotogenic Model: Appendix A: Loop Functions

 Here we give the loop functions which appear in the formula of charged lepton EDMs at two-loop level in Eq.~(\ref{eq:edm}).
 The contribution from the pair of the diagrams (a1) and (a2), and the contribution from the diagram (a3) are given by

-For the diagrams (b1) and (b2), each diagram gives non-zero contribution, however one can find that these can exactly be the same expressions with opposite sign in the limit $x_\alpha,x_\beta\to0$.
+For the diagrams (b1) and (b2), each diagram gives non-zero contribution, however one can find that these can exactly be the same expressions with opposite sign.
 Thus the contributions from (b1) and (b2) cancel with each other, and the whole Majorana type loop function is given by $I_M(x_i,x_j)=I_{1+2}^M(x_i,x_j)+I_3^M(x_i,x_j)$.

 The diagrams (c1) and (c2) providing the Dirac type contribution include a divergence for each diagram.
-However the divergence cancels out and the whole loop function is finite as given by
+However the divergence cancels out and we found that the whole loop function also exactly cancels out due to the same structure of the diagrams (b1) and (b2).
+Thus the Dirac type loop function exactly vanishes in the minimal scotogenic model.